iMCOTeam/k9-android-sdk/README.md

 ```
 ConnectManager.getInstance().connect(Mac_address);
 ```
-* The response of all connect command  in `ConnectCallback.java`, you need to implement it, e.g:
+* The response of all connect command  in `ConnectCallback.java`, you need to implement it. e.g:
 ```
  private ConnectCallback mCallback = new ConnectCallback() {
         @Override